Chicago Hounds (rugby union)

 The Chicago Hounds are an American professional rugby union team based in the Chicago metropolitan area that competes in Major League Rugby (MLR).
 The team was founded in 2022 and is co-owned by a small group of investors including majority owner Peter Bernick and part-owners (and longtime Chicago rugby players) Matt Satchwell and Phil Groves.
 Their home stadium is SeatGeek Stadium.
 Games are broadcast on Fox Chicago Plus.

 History

 On November 17, 2022, Major League Rugby announced the Chicago Hounds as the newest expansion franchise to begin play in 2023, following the discontinuation of the MLR franchises in Austin and Los Angeles.
 The Hounds compete in the Eastern Conference.
 Their first game was against Old Glory DC on February 18, 2023.
-The Hounds finished their inaugural season ranked 5th among the 6 teams of the Western Conference and 9th among the 12 teams then in MLR.
+The Hounds finished their inaugural season ranked 5th among the 6 teams of the Eastern Conference and 9th among the 12 teams then in MLR.
 Of their three wins that season, two were against the Dallas Jackals in a rivalry match dubbed the Dog Bowl.

+In the 2026 Major League Rugby season, the Hounds became the first team in league history to finish with a perfect season, going 10-0-0 enroute to a 35-17 victory over the California Legion in the MLR Championship Final.
+The 2026 Hounds also set new league records for points-per-game average (46.1), tries-per-game (6.9), points scored (81) and winning margin (36) in a playoff game, points scored in a championship game (35) and total points in a single postseason (94).
+Chris Latham was named Coach of the Year, with Brock Webster and Lucas Rumball earning Player of the Year and Forward of the Year honors, respectively.